zshyang/amg/README.md

     </table>
 </p>

-*Human video generation is a challenging task due to the complexity of human body movements and the need for photorealism.
+_Human video generation is a challenging task due to the complexity of human body movements and the need for photorealism.
 While 2D methods excel in realism, they lack 3D control, and 3D avatar-based approaches struggle with seamless background integration.
 We introduce AMG, a method that merges 2D photorealism with 3D control by conditioning video diffusion models on 3D avatar renderings.
-AMG enables multi-person video generation with precise control over camera positions, human motions, and background style, outperforming existing methods in realism and adaptability.*
+AMG enables multi-person video generation with precise control over camera positions, human motions, and background style, outperforming existing methods in realism and adaptability._

 ## Getting Started

 ## Inference

+The weights could be downloaded from [here]()